Homepage Blank IRS Schedule C 1040 PDF Form

 Fact Name Description

-Purpose of Schedule C Used by sole proprietors to report both income and losses from a business.
+Purpose The IRS Schedule C (Form 1040) is used by sole proprietors to report income or loss from a business they operated or a profession they practiced.

 IRS Schedule C 1040: Usage Guidelines